 One thing is sure to be high up your agenda during a visit to Dublin: trying the best Guinness the city has to offer.
-Here are the ten pubs for the best Guinness in Dublin, according to the Guinness Guru.
+Here are the ten pubs with the best Guinness in Dublin, according to the Guinness Guru.

 Born and raised in Ashbourne, County Meath, Daragh is a self-confessed Guinness connoisseur.
-Taking his love for Guinness to the next level, Daragh decided to start travelling around Ireland, rating Guinness, and documenting it on YouTube.
+Taking his love for Guinness to the next level, Daragh decided to start travelling around Ireland, rating Guinness and documenting it on YouTube.

 Since starting his channel, the Guinness Guru has amassed a huge following on YouTube and Instagram as people search for recommendations to find the best pints.